 General principle of scholarly communication that the editor of JEBS is solely and independently responsible for deciding which articles submitted to the journal shall be published according to the journal’s aims & scopes.
 In making this decision the editor is guided by policies of the journal’s editorial board and constrained by such legal requirements in force regarding libel, copyright infringement and plagiarism.
 An outcome of this principle is the importance of the scholarly archive as a permanent, historic record of the transactions of scholarship.
 Articles that have been published shall remain extant, exact and unaltered as far as is possible.

-Journal of Education in Black Sea Region (JEBS) is having ISSN: 2346-82 46 (Print) – 2449-2426 (Online) semi-annually international peer reviewed journal, being published in the months of December, and June every year 2015.
-Papers for the regular issues of the journal can be submitted year-round electronically through online submission system at.
+Journal of Education in Black Sea Region (JEBS) is having ISSN: 2346-82 46 (Print) – 2449-2426 (Online) semi-annually international peer-reviewed journal, being published in the months of December, and June every year 2015.
+Papers for the regular issues of the journal can be submitted year-round electronically through an online submission system.
 The paper is published online and printed version after the final acceptance of the paper, based upon the detailed review process.
-Specific Volume / Issue and Doi number of the paper to will be taken up by the Editorial Board; and the author is informed accordingly.
+Specific Volume / Issue and Doi number of the paper to will be taken up by the Editorial Board, and the author is informed accordingly.
 Submission of a

 The Journal of Education in Black Sea Region (JEBS) is committed to the highest ethics standards.
 All authors, reviewers, and editors are required to follow the following ethical principles.
 In case of any doubts do not hesitate to contact the editors of the JEBS (email@example.com).
 The editors have the following responsibilities: The editor(s) should acknowledge receipt of submitted manuscripts within two working days of receipt and ensure an efficient, fair, and timely review process.
 The editor(s) clearly identify manuscripts that are fully with the scope and aim of JEBS.
 The editor(s) should treat all submissions fairly without any favour of